babelouest/glewlwyd/README.md

 I recommend not to use Glewlwyd in production, more likely to test OAuth2/OpenID behavior, MFA connections, or IdP in general.
 You can also explore its functionalities and help yourself with its source code for other implementations.

-If you intent to use it in production, it's highly recommended to follow the documentation and enable only the features you will use.
+If you intend to use it in production, it's highly recommended to follow the documentation and enable only the features you will use.

 # Installation